andre-st/goodreads-toolbox/friendrated.md

 - female GR members mainly read fiction, tend to give 4 and 5 stars pretty generously, and their networks are female
   - start with harsh program settings: min rating of 5 and rated by min 5 followees
+- "common authors" tables can be misleading, at the moment: it just counts the frequency of a name but does not take into account the aggregated ratings of a member for a specific author;
+  so 20 members might hate 10 books and love 1 book of an author, the program would count 20x a love relationship for this author, although the books of the author are more often hated

 ## Feedback